mynamematin/Extreme-RainFall-Prediction/README.md

 ## Description

-This repository contains the code for a Rainfall Prediction model using Convolutional Long Short-Term Memory (ConvLSTM) algorithm.
-The model is designed to forecast rainfall based on historical rainfall and sea surface temperature (SST) data.
+This repository contains the code for my MTech project, Rainfall Prediction using Convolutional Long Short-Term Memory (ConvLSTM) algorithm.
+The project was done in collaboration with Dr. Roxy Mathew Koll at the Indian Institute of Tropical Meteorology (IITM).

-The ConvLSTM model is a deep learning algorithm that learns the temporal dependencies in sequential data, making it suitable for spatiotemporal analysis like predicting weather patterns.
+The aim of this project was to develop a model that can accurately predict rainfall based on historical rainfall and sea surface temperature (SST) data.
+The ConvLSTM model is a deep learning algorithm that captures temporal dependencies in sequential data, making it well-suited for spatiotemporal analysis like weather forecasting.

+The project explores the use of ConvLSTM to forecast rainfall values for future time periods and identify extreme rainfall events during the monsoon season.
+The predictions obtained from the ConvLSTM model can have important implications for climate science research and inform policy interventions to mitigate the impacts of extreme weather phenomena.

+The project serves as a valuable contribution to the domain of climate science and showcases the potential of deep learning techniques in addressing complex spatiotemporal prediction tasks.

 ## Key Features